coduin/epiphany-bsp/docs/other_features.rst

 Interupts
 ---------

 The maximum number of cycles that can be counted using the raw timer is `UINT_MAX`.
-After reaching this maximum value, an interupt will be fired.
-This interupt is ignored by default, but if you want to handle this interupt set this up *after the initial call to `bsp_begin`*.
-The only interupt that is explicitely and necessarily handled by the EBSP library is `dma1_ir`.
+After reaching this maximum value, an interrupt will be fired.
+This interrupt is ignored by default, but if you want to handle this interrupt set this up *after the initial call to `bsp_begin`*.
+The only interrupt that is explicitely and necessarily handled by the EBSP library is `E_DMA1_INT`.
 For more information on the using the DMA engine, see the section on memory management.

 Callbacks
 ---------